AnselmoGPP/Learn_Computer_Science/topics/security/blockchain/satoshi.md

 The nodes keeping track of consensus regarding coin ownership are in a loop where they are all trying to "add a link" to the longest chain they've so far recieved.
 They have a pool of reported transactions which they've not yet seen in a "consensus" signed chain.
 I'm going to call this pool "A".
 They attempt to add a link to the chain by moving everything from pool A into a pool "L" and using a CPU-intensive digital signature algorithm to sign the chain including the new block L.  This results in a chain extended by a block containing all the transaction records they had in pool L, plus the node's digital signature.
 While they do this, new transaction records continue to arrive and go into pool A again for the next cycle of work.

-They may also recieve chains as long as the one they're trying to extend while they work, in which the last few "links" are links that are *not* in common with the chain on which they're working.
+They may also receive chains as long as the one they're trying to extend while they work, in which the last few "links" are links that are *not* in common with the chain on which they're working.
 These they ignore.  (?
 Do they ignore them?
 Under what circumstances would these become necessary to ever look at again, bearing in mind that any longer chain based on them will include them?)

-But if they recieve a _longer_ chain while working, they immediately check all the transactions in the new links to make sure it contains no double spends and that the "work factors" of all new links are appropriate.
+But if they receive a _longer_ chain while working, they immediately check all the transactions in the new links to make sure it contains no double spends and that the "work factors" of all new links are appropriate.
 If it contains a double spend, then they create a "transaction" which is a proof of double spending, add it to their pool A, broadcast it, and continue work.
 If one of the "new" links has an inappropriate work factor (ie, someone didn't put enough CPU into it for it to be "licit" according to the rules) a new "transaction" which is a proof of the protocol violation by the link-creating node is created, broadcast, and added to pool A, and the chain is rejected.
 In the case of no double spends and appropriate work factors for all links not yet seen, they accept the new chain as consensus.

 If the new chain is accepted, then they give up on adding their current link, dump all the transactions from pool L back into pool A (along with transactions they've recieved or created since starting work), eliminate from pool A those transaction records which are already part of a link in the new chain, and start work again trying to extend the new chain.